-See also: The best 5G phones you can buy
+See also: The best 5G phones you can buy right now

 First and foremost, the US is a huge country.
 As a result, 5G is a long way from being a nationwide option on every carrier.
 With that in mind, let’s break down the three main coverage maps to find your best bet.